 SOS Children’s Villages has been caring for unsupported and at-risk children in Honduras for 50 years.
 Their village communities in Tela, La Ceiba, San Pedro Sula, Santa Rosa de Copán, Valle de Ángeles, Choluteca and Tegucigalpa offer a family upbringing to hundreds of children who have lost parental support.

-You can find out more about sponsoring a child in Honduras here.
+Find out more about sponsoring a child with SOS Children's VIllages UK.

 Notes to editors: